horstoeko/zugferd/README.md

 #### Reading a pdf file with xml attachment

-Reading invoice data from a PDF is similar: you just need to use the ZugferdDocumentPdfReader class instead of ZugferdDocumentReader:
+Reading invoice data from a PDF is similar: you just need to use the `ZugferdDocumentPdfReader` class instead of `ZugferdDocumentReader`:

 ```php
   use horstoeko\zugferd\ZugferdDocumentPdfReader;